I am a serious crochet addict. You will likely find me surrounded by my favourite yarn and with a few hooks in my hair.

-Why not make these fabulous sock booties, perfect for kids and adults?
-With an easy basic pattern that can be adapted to suit anyone?
-Excellent for beginners and the more advanced crocheter alike.
-I cannot believe how many times people ask me for this style and this year my hubby requested a new pair.
-I have Included step-by-step photos to keep you on the right track.
+Why not make these fabulous sock booties that are perfect for kids and adults?
+This is an easy basic pattern that can be adapted to suit anyone, and it's excellent for beginners and more advanced crocheters alike.
+I cannot believe how many times people have asked me for this style, and this year my hubby requested a new pair.
+I have included step-by-step photos to keep you on the right track.

-I must admit I love making these because not only are they quick to make but popular as handmade gifts for family and friends.
-They are quick and make excellent last-minute projects.
+I must admit, I love making these because they are quick to make, and they're also popular as handmade gifts for family and friends.
+They make excellent last-minute projects.

 This is an original pattern and belongs solely to me.
-If you wish to share this pattern please do so with a link to this page.
+If you wish to share this pattern, please do so with a link to this article.

 Special Notes, Stitches and Terms Used

 This pattern is a basic slipper and is the very same one I use when I make my niece's little red slippers pictured above.
 I just finish off and do not work the ankle length.

 For a smaller size, I use one strand of double-knit yarn and a size 3.50 mm hook.